-You can create an external table by using the CREATE EXTERNAL TABLE statement.
-When you create an external table, you must specify the path of the data file and the format of the data file to read data from the external file.
+You can execute the CREATE EXTERNAL TABLE statement to create an external table.
+When you create an external table, you must specify the path and format of the data files so that data can be read from the external files.

 Privilege requirements